-Domestic vs. International Adoptions
+Domestic Adoptions vs. International Adoptions

-Public vs. Private Adoptions
+Public Adoption vs. Private Adoption

 Public adoption generally comes with more training and more counseling, to both prospective adoptive parents and expectant parents considering giving up their baby, and this benefits everyone.
 Furthermore, it often provides these services throughout the lives of the adoptive family, adopted child, and birth family.

-Open vs. Closed Adoptions
+Open Adoption vs. Closed Adoption

-An open adoption is when the adoptive parents meet and sometimes stay in contact with the birthparents.
-This allows the birthparents to get updates on the child, giving them a peace of mind that they made the right decision.
+An open adoption is when the adoptive parents meet and sometimes stay in contact with the birth parents.
+This allows the birth parents to get updates on the child, giving them a peace of mind that they made the right decision.

-Kinship and Step Parent Adoptions
+Kinship Adoption and Step Parent Adoption

 In these situations, a stepparent agrees to be the legal parent for his or her spouse’s child.
-In Minnesota, the parental rights of the biological mother or father are terminated before the stepparent can go through the adoption process.
+In Minnesota adoption, the parental rights of the biological mother or father are terminated before the stepparent can go through the adoption process.

 When it comes to kinship, the adoption process requires the child be placed in the home of a family member.
 A kin member can be a relative, godparent, grandparent, stepparent or other adult with a close relationship to the child.
 Minnesota adoption questions can be answered by an experienced adoption attorney.